 Get your team on board for a responsive pricing strategy by addressing concerns and helping to understand the advantages of dynamic pricing.

 Dynamic pricing can be a controversial topic.
-Even if you’re already using this pricing strategy, there might still be team members that have reservations after a sour experience with dynamic pricing - we’ve all suffered from airlines tripling ticket prices from one day to the next.
+Even if you’re already using this pricing strategy, there might still be team members that have reservations after a sour experience with dynamic pricing - we’ve all suffered from train lines tripling ticket prices from one day to the next.
 Ultimately, pricing is personal and your teams might be nervous about how your audience will react to dynamic pricing.
-However, utilising dynamic pricing can actually help your team do more with your data and learn more from your audiences, taking a holistic view of price sensitivity and booking behavior to more effectively price your events.
+However, utilising dynamic pricing can actually help your team do more with your data and learn more from your audiences, taking a holistic view of price sensitivity and booking behaviour to more effectively price your events.

-In this blog we’ll explore the reservations your team might have around dynamic pricing and the key messages to align them on the value dynamic pricing generates by better understanding your audiences and helping to achieve your organizational goals.
+In this blog we’ll explore the reservations your team might have around dynamic pricing and the key messages to align them on the value dynamic pricing generates by better understanding your audiences and helping to achieve your organisational goals.

 Key messages for arts leaders

 Pricing has always been notoriously difficult.
-As diligent as marketing teams, box office staff, and producers are, you’re still relying on someone’s "best judgement" of what feels like the right price.
+As diligent as marketing teams, box office staff, and producers are, you’re still relying on someone’s ‘best judgement’ of what feels like the right price.
 And feeling is a great place to start!
 As Vice Chairman of Ogilvy UK Rory Sutherland says, “To an economist, price is a number.
-To a customer, price is a feeling.”
-(Rory Sutherland,‘Experience is everything - from the NHS to Disney to Netflix’, Dotdigital Summit, 2023)
+To a customer, price is a feeling.”, (Rory Sutherland,‘Experience is everything - from the NHS to Disney to Netflix’, Dotdigital Summit, 2023)

-However, you might have tracked historical sales data and could still be missing out on maximizing your revenue potential.
+However, you might have tracked historical sales data and could still be missing out on maximising your revenue potential.
 You could have conducted market research into the title and still misinterpreted its value within your community.
 You could be applying the same seating/pricing structures you’ve always used and still not fill the house.

 Dynamic pricing can help challenge your existing assumptions of your audiences and which price feels right, bringing efficiency and accuracy to your pricing strategy and enabling you to meet your audiences where they are now and be responsive to your audiences of the future.